 - Make more effort with the child who finds it hard to make friends.
 A play-date or invitation to the park will brighten theirs and their parents’ day

-- Talk to your child about RAKD.
-Praise them for the kind things they did and explain how they made someone else’s day a little bit better.
+- Praise your child for the kind things they did and explain how they made someone else’s day a little bit better.
 See if they can think of ways others were kind to them and ask how it made them feel.

-Written by Dorothy Lepkowsa for the Pre-school Learning Alliance
+Written by Dorothy Lepkowsa for the Early Years Alliance